More than a service provider, AFR-IX is a one-stop shop for your African IT needs.

 Cisco systems, Inc. For rooting equipment and MPLS backbone deployment

-Ruckus Wireless for WI-IF access point equipment and other wireless technologies
+Ruckus Wireless for WI-FI access point equipment and other wireless technologies

 Calix, Inc. For telecommunication access equipment

 Cambium network for access point and point to multipoint technologies over radio

 Early in 2013, AFR-IX began talks with a Senegalese Hotel chain that was making a strategic choice between either decentralizing or centralizing its IT infrastructure.
 They requested that AFR-IX design a solution that, within budget guidelines, would ensure connectivity for all their hotels while maintaining the best advantages procured by centralisation and decentralisation.